Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/schema_markdown/schema/types/vesting/VestingCondition.md

 logic.
 Since every other month has a day 30, the rest of the occurrences would occur on the 30th of the month.

-If vesting terms are specified using 365-day years, relative triggers should be expressed in days instead of months.
+If legal documents specify vesting using 365-day years, relative triggers should be expressed in days instead of months.

 <!-- Supplemental for:
   schema/objects/VestingTerms